All Things Adobe at NAB 2015

 Ko Maruyama (@ninjacrayon) is a lead animator and creative director based in Los Angeles, California and teaches motion design and animation at Art Center College of Design in Pasadena, California.
 Maruyama has been using Adobe products for over two decades, but continues to seek out any tool that helps him realize animation.
 While teaching, Ko continues to work on many commercial, promotional, and film projects with clients in all major networks and film studios.
 His broadcast animation work has earned several awards and nominations, including Tellys and BDAs.
 In addition Maruyama also manages the Digital Media Artists of Los Angeles, a user group for video creatives throughout the greater Los Angeles area.

-Be sure to follow our Social Media Insiders at their handles, and follow along with #TeamAdobe at #NABShow on one or ALL of the following channels:
+Be sure to follow our Social Media Insiders at their handles, and follow along with #TeamAdobe at #NABShow on YouTube: NAB playlist

 The schedule of events